COVID-19 vaccine rollout slow in Georgia as top state lawmaker tests positive

 “There are simply more Georgians that want the vaccine than can get it today,” Kemp said.

-Less than one-third of the nearly 700,000 vaccine doses shipped to Georgia as of late Monday have been administered, according to state Department of Public Health data.
-Kemp said he aims to have all nursing home staff and residents vaccinated by the end of the month.
+Less than one-third of the nearly 700,000 vaccine doses shipped to Georgia as of late Monday, Jan.
+11, have been administered, according to state Department of Public Health data.
+Kemp said he aims to have all nursing home staff and residents vaccinated by the end of January.

 “Please know that we are working tirelessly to get our limited supply of vaccines to those who need it and who it would do the most good,” Kemp said.